Estado Novo (Portugal): Regime

 Unlike Mussolini or Hitler, Salazar never had the intention to create a party-state.
 Salazar was against the whole-party concept, he rejected the concept of a mass-mobilizing party that sought to control all aspects of life, as seen in fascist regimes and in 1930 he created the National Union, a single-party, but he created it as a non-ideological, non-party, a passive institution, serving more as a facade of political order rather than a power-holding organisation in its own right.
 The National Union was set up to control and restrain public opinion rather than to mobilise it; the goal was to strengthen and preserve traditional values rather than to induce a new social order.
 Ministers, diplomats, and civil servants were never compelled to join the National Union.

 According to Howard Wiarda, "The men who came to power in the Estado Novo were genuinely concerned with the poverty and backwardness of their nation, divorcing themselves from Anglo-American political influences while developing a new indigenous political model and alleviating the miserable living conditions of both rural and urban poor."

 The new constitution introduced by Salazar established an anti-parliamentarian and authoritarian government that would last until 1974.
 Executive authority was vested in a president elected by popular vote for a period of seven years, with no term limits.
 The president was assisted by a prime minister and cabinet.
 On paper, the new document vested sweeping powers in the hands of the president, including the power to appoint and dismiss the prime minister.
 On paper, the president was a virtual dictator.
 The president was elevated to a position of preeminence as the "balance wheel", the defender and ultimate arbiter of national politics.
 (Note: According to a dispatch from the British Embassy in Lisbon of that time: "Generally speaking, this novel constitution is receiving the marked approval which it deserves.
 It has a certain Fascist quality in its theory of 'corporations', which is a reversion to medieval from the 18th-century doctrines.
 But this quality, unsuited to our Anglo-Saxon tradition, is not out of place in a country which has hitherto founded its democracy on French philosophy and found it unsuited to the national temperament."
 The British Embassy also pointed out that Portugal's illiteracy made elections difficult and illusory.)
 President Carmona, however, had allowed Salazar more or less a free hand since appointing him prime minister and continued to do so.
 Carmona and his successors would largely be figureheads for Salazar, to the point that the president's nominal prerogative to dismiss Salazar was the only check on his power.
-Wiarda argues that Salazar achieved his position of power not just because of constitutional stipulations, but also because of his character: domineering, absolutist, ambitious, hardworking, and intellectually brilliant.